 Sipsey Wilderness Trail System is a 36.6 mile moderately trafficked loop trail located near Haleyville, Alabama that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Directions from Double Springs: Travel north on State Hwy.
 33 or 243 toward the Sipsey Wilderness and the Sipsey River.
 These trails can be accessed from various trailhead around the wilderness.
 Contact the Bankhead Ranger District for further information.